oresults/docs/docs/devices/bluebox-mobile.md

 ### Set up the app

 The first time you start the app, enter the app settings and fill in the `API key`.
-You can find your API keys in the OResults admin section.

 Optionally, you can set on which `Channel` your USB dongle is receiving punch records (see [How to setup a radiocontrol](./radio-control.md)).